leosantos2003/Language-Games/README.md

 The Builder was trained to react to the three expressions as orders or commands, while the Observer reacts to them as data or records.

-If the user says "Slab!" to the Builder, it will receive the message that the Builder has given it a slab.
-This happens because the Builder operates in its own language game where the expression "Slab!" means to it the command "Give me a slab." or something similar.
+If the user says "Slab!" to the Builder, they will receive the message that the Builder has given it a slab.
+This happens because the Builder operates in its own language game where the expression "Slab!" means the command "Give me a slab." or something similar.

-If the user says "Slab!" to the Observer, it will receive a message that the Observer has recorded their observation.
-This happens because the Observer also operates within its own language game, where the expression "Slab!" means to it "I spotted a slab; you can record it." or something similar.
+If the user says "Slab!" to the Observer, they will receive a message that the Observer has recorded their observation.
+This happens because the Observer also operates within its own language game, where the expression "Slab!" means "I spotted a slab; you may register the occurrence." or something similar.

 In fact, we have here a clear example of how the same word has different meanings for agents; they operate under different language games, as they associate language with different actions.